 Introduction to Management Styles Leadership

-Management styles leadership is a very common word used in today’s corporate world.
-Today I am going to talk about management styles leadership skills and how and when they can be put to best use.
-Before going into the detail, we need to first understand who a manager or a leader is:
+Management styles leadership is a very common word in today’s corporate world.
+Before going into details, we must first understand who a manager or a leader is:

 - A manager is a person with a vision to resolve problems.

-- He is a person who can make clear and effective decisions under pressure.
+- He can make clear and effective decisions under pressure.

 - He possesses excellent communication skills.

-- A person who has the desire and passion for achieving the goals and objectives of the organization.
+- A manager has the desire and passion for achieving the goals and objectives of the organization.

-- He is well informed, experienced, and has great knowledge to run an organization effectively.
+- He is well-informed, experienced, and knowledgeable about running an organization effectively.

 Types of Management Styles

-10 Different types of Management styles are as below:
+The 10 different types of management styles are as follows:

 1. Autocratic

 Here the manager prefers to take decisions independently by himself.
 Such decisions replicate the mindset, opinions, and personality of the decision-maker.
 In such a situation, subordinates have very little or no say.
-Autocratic management styles can be further subdivided into:
+Autocratic management styles can further subdivide into:

-- Directive autocrats-They prefer to take decisions single-handedly by and also monitor the actions and work of their subordinates on their own.
+- Directive autocrats: They prefer to take decisions single-handedly and also monitor the actions and work of their subordinates on their own.

-These types are best suited at the time of crisis.
-When the decision from the higher-ups is unavailable due to certain reasons and the manager requires to take up the responsibility, and it requires to give immediate orders.
-These orders need to be obeyed immediately so that no further problems arise and the situation can be tackled efficiently.
+These types are best in the time of crisis.
+When the decision from the higher-ups is unavailable due to certain reasons, the manager requires to take up the responsibility and give immediate orders.
+These orders must be obeyed immediately so that no further problems arise and the situation can be tackled efficiently.
 Such types of decisions are very common in the defense forces, paramilitary forces, and police forces.
-It is very effective in certain circumstances, like dealing with militant and terrorist encounters, controlling a mob, and so on.
+It is very effective in certain circumstances, like dealing with militant and terrorist encounters, controlling a mob, etc.

 2. Conflict

 Here too, the decisions are autocratic, but the decision is made by keeping in mind the interest of its employees.
 Conflict management styles have encouraged decision-making from the higher-ups and believe in developing a feedback system from the subordinates for the effective working of an organization.
-Conflict management styles are to bring in motivation among the workforce as their social needs are taken care of, and they develop a sense of loyalty towards the management and organization.
-This style, on the one hand, can help in developing a good relationship between the employer and the employees.
-And indirectly enhancing their performance level.
+Conflict management styles bring motivation among the workforce as their social needs are taken care of, and they develop a sense of loyalty towards the management and organization.
+This style, on the one hand, can help develop a good relationship between the employer and the employees, indirectly enhancing their performance level.
 On the other hand, the downline may get used to taking orders from their higher-ups and become completely dependent on them.
-These conflict management styles are highly used by restaurant managers and by IT consultancies.
+Restaurant managers and IT consultancies highly use these conflict management styles.

 3. Persuasive